German bank auditors say lodged Greensill Bank complaints in 2020

 GFG did not respond on Wednesday to a request for comment on BaFin’s findings.

+The bank auditor review revealed a concentration of risk “but no indications of fraud or other criminal acts,” BaFin said.

+BaFin said that in the first half of last year it initiated a forensic audit, and took various enforcement actions including the installation of a special monitor.

-Reporting by Patricia Uhlig and Tom Bergin; Writing by Tom Sims; Editing by Alexander Smith
+Reporting by Patricia Uhlig, Christian Kraemer and Tom Bergin; Writing by Tom Sims; Editing by Alexander Smith

 Our Standards: The Thomson Reuters Trust Principles.